-I have nieces and nephews who have never been backcountry.
-We are hoping to start them out.
-Issues brought up: showers, bears, bugs, electronics, food.
-Address concerns early.
+Generally get ready for a lot of whining.
+Issues brought up: showers, bears, bugs, electronics, food, walking, going up, going down… Address concerns early.
 No they won’t shower, but they can bring wet ones (4= a bath) or jump into a nice “warm” lake.
 Discuss the definition of “warm” later.

 Teens to 20 – to the backcountry.

 By this age, lets hope they have an itch to get out too.